 Base

-- Pour the cookie mixture into the bottom of a lined/greased 9" pie pan and press it down firmly.
+• Pour the mixture into the bottom of a lined/greased 9" pie pan and press it down firmly.
 Set aside.

 Cheesecake Layer

-- Combine everything in a blender and blend for a minute or so until super smooth.
+• Combine everything in a blender and blend for a minute or so until super smooth.
 Taste and adjust as you'd like.
 Pour over the cookie base.
+Place in the freezer for 40 minutes to an hour until the cheesecake layer is slightly firmed.

 Chocolate layer